chetan-prime/highlight-ta/README.md

 ```

 By default, Highlight-Ta will use the default style for <mark> elements.
-Create a custom CSS declaration for the \<mark\> element and add them with a "css" key:
+Create a custom CSS declaration with a \<mark\> element and include them with a "css" key:

 ```CSS
 .myClass0 {